There is no need to configure ButConnect at all. It can be controlled completely interactive or from the command line.

 Whenever you need to access a new target, use the ‘CONF’ mode to create the appropriate connection in the configuration file.
 It's then ready to be used from there and it's available for later use, too.
 That way, you accumulate (and also document and organize) the important connection settings.

 Those configuration sections may cover completely different ways of accessing the remote hosts you need

 Some use your client's SSH server, some don't.
 Some apply to unattended hosts, others don't.
 Some use VNC, others RDP.
 Or a command line.
 Some work with any browser, others require a specific one.
 Like Firefox.
 Or Chromium.
 Some even still need Internet Explorer.
 Some use proxy settings, others don't.
 Different servers, users, keys, ... you get it.

-But all of those pre-configured connections can be started just by choosing their name, entering a passphrase (if needed) and everything else is handled by ButConnect.
+But all of those pre-configured connections can be started just by choosing their name and entering a passphrase (if necessary).
+Everything else is handled by ButConnect.

 Here are some snippets:

 (This is the one from the configuration page, actually.
 Stay tuned — real, commented snippets are coming soon.)

 ; hook = 5432

 local = 80